What Are Genetically Modified Organisms (GMOs)?

 Reasons for GMOs

 Farmers long have sought to grow plants or breed animals with desirable characteristics.
-The earliest farmers chose the seeds from their best plants as the sources for the next year's crop and chose their best animals to breed and produce another generation.
+The earliest farmers chose seeds from their best plants as the sources for the next year's crop and selected their best animals to breed and produce another generation.

 Increased knowledge of plant and animal genetics led to the practice becoming more sophisticated, allowing farmers and scientists to select specifically for traits they wanted.
-They also began creating new crop hybrids in laboratories and applying chemicals and radiation in an effort to change the genetic makeup of plants and induce desired changes.
+They also began creating new crop hybrids in laboratories and applying chemicals and radiation in an effort to induce desired changes in plants' genetic makeup.

 These efforts have led to a variety of new crops, including rice cultivars that are resistant to drought and wheat cultivars that have a much higher yield.

 GMOs take these efforts to yet another level and go beyond naturally occurring traits that can be achieved through selective breeding.
 Instead of inducing mutations that deliver desired characteristics, GMO scientists directly edit the genetic code of plants and animals by inserting genes that carry the characteristics being sought.
 The genes being introduced into one species can come from a completely unrelated species.

 A well-known example of a GMO food is Roundup Ready corn, a variety of corn created by Monsanto Company that's resistant to the herbicide glyphosate.
 This GMO-bred glyphosate resistance stems from the addition of a bacterium gene and enables farmers to use more of the herbicide, also manufactured by Monsanto, on their fields containing the corn.